book cover

 • Preheat the oven to 350 degrees.

-• Add in the vanilla extract.
+• Add in the vanilla and beat.ย

 • Divide the dough in half and place one half in the refrigerator and evenly press the other half into the bottom of the baking dish.

-• Bake the dough for 15 minutes, then remove.
+• Bake the dough for 15-20 minutes, then remove.ย

-• Remove from the oven and let them cool, then dust powdered sugar over the top.
+• Remove from the oven and let them cool, then dust powdered sugar over the top.ย

-• Cut them into squares and enjoy!
+• Add a sprinkle of sea salt if you like!
+Cut them into squares and enjoy!

 Notes

-Use any flavor of preserves you like.
+Use any flavor of preserves you like.ย

 Baking times will vary so continue checking on the shortbread.